 The best time of year to visit Halawa Bay is in the summer when the water is calmer and a little warmer.
 The bay is protected from the open water and is a great spot for swimming and fishing.

 The sand color is a unique mix of white and black, so it almost looks like salt and pepper!
 Keep an eye out for your little ones, as there are no lifeguards on this beach.

 Best Things to do in Lanai & Places to Visit

 The island of Lanai is renowned as the most luxurious of the Hawaiian islands.
 98 percent of the island is owned by billionaire Larry Ellison and is home to not one but two Four Seasons Resorts.

 I certainly think Lanai should be added to your Hawaii bucket list because it’s really not somewhere a lot of people can say they’ve been.
 Outside of the luxury resorts, you’ll find a species of deer only found on Lanai and a ton of untouched natural beauty.

 Whether you’re visiting the island just for the day via the ferry from Maui or staying at the luxurious Four Seasons Resort Lanai, you won’t want to miss snorkeling and swimming at Hulopoe Bay.
 The large bay is a lovely stretch of fine, white sand and clear blue water.

-The coral reef here is expansive, and visitors will be greeted by multitudes of colorful fish and other wondrous marine life.
-You can often spot a few passing dolphin pods just off the coast of the bay playing in the small waves.
+The coral reef here is expansive, and multitudes of colorful fish and other wondrous marine life will greet visitors.
+You can often spot a few passing dolphin pods just off the bay’s coast playing in the small waves.